 Recommended by Joanna of Healthy Inspiration

-MOTTO is definitely an establishment with a brunch traditions in brunch.
+MOTTO is definitely an establishment with a brunch tradition.
 Their specially selected brunch menu has whatever you’re craving.
 While their way of serving brunch is a bit unconventional, it’s also somehow more personalized as well.

-Here, alongside their typical omelettes, pastries, burgers, pancakes and desserts, new menu additions frequently pop up.
+Here, alongside their typical omelets, pastries, burgers, pancakes, and desserts, new menu additions frequently pop up.

-The omelette with spinach, the poached eggs and their amazing summertime lemonades are my absolute favorites.
+The omelet with spinach, the poached eggs, and their amazing summertime lemonades are my absolute favorites.
 The lemonades can often surprise you with unusual flavor combinations.